benjaminion/upgrading-ethereum-book/src/book.md

 #### Putting it all together

-Assembling all these parts we can illustrate in both diagram and code form how the hash tree root of the `IndexedAttestation` is calculated from the serialisation of the underlying basic types via repeated applications of Merkleization.
+Assembling all these parts we can illustrate in both diagram form and code form how the hash tree root of the `IndexedAttestation` is calculated from the serialisation of the underlying basic types via repeated applications of Merkleization.

 ##### In diagram form